ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/install_dev_tools.md

 * Policy Studio
 * Configuration Studio
-* Package and Deployment Tools
+* Package and deployment tools

 You can install the developer tools using the same installer flow as on Linux.
 To run the installer in the default GUI mode, locate and run the following setup file: